-Η blocked 1,6 million phishing emails since May 2021 that were part of a malware campaign aimed at hacking YouTube accounts and promoting cryptocurrency scams.
+Google has blocked 1,6 million phishing emails since May 2021 as part of a malware campaign aimed at hacking YouTube accounts and promoting cryptocurrency fraud.

-According to Threat Analysis Team (TAG from Analysis Group) of Google, which since late 2019 has been disrupting phishing campaigns run by a network of Russian hackers targeting YouTubers with "highly tailored" phishing emails and cookie-stealing malware.cookies
+According to Threat Analysis Team (TAG by the Threat Analysis Group) of Google, which from the end of 2019 stops the cyber "fishing" campaigns carried out by a network of Russian hackers targeting YouTubers with "highly customized" cyber "phishing" messages and malicious cookie theft software .

 The group's main goal was to breach YouTube accounts for displaying live-stream scams offering free cryptocurrencies in exchange for an initial contribution.
 The other main source of revenue for the group was the sale of channels YouTube from $ 3 to $ 4.000, depending on how many subscribers each channel has.

-As of May 2021, Google reports that it has blocked 1,6 million messages on targets, displayed 62.000 phishing alerts Safe and has restored approximately 4.000 compromised accounts.
+As of May 2021, Google reports that it has blocked 1,6 million targeted messages, displayed 62.000 Safe Browsing alerts, and repaired some 4.000 compromised accounts.

 Fishing messages delivered malware designed to steal cookies from browsers.

-Although the “pass-the-cookie” attack is not new, it is very effective: it does not bypass multi-factor authentication (MFA), but works even when users enable MFA on an account because the session cookie s intercepted after the user has already been authenticated twice, by a code and a smartphone for example.
+Although the pass-the-cookie attack is not new, it is very effective: it does not bypass multi-factor authentication (MFA), but it works even when users activate the MFA on an account because the session cookie is stolen after the user has already been authenticated twice, by a password and a smartphone for example.

 Once the malware runs, the cookie uploads to the attacker's servers offering him the bill on the plate.